Home HSE Articles Point of Operation Safeguarding Requirements You Should Follow

 This will prevent anyone from accidentally bumping it and being injured.
 In addition, check regularly to ensure that any locks are still working properly so you don’t lose track of your machine safety precautions.
 If a lock is not functioning as intended, replace it before allowing anyone else to operate your machine.

-Point of operation guards prevent employees from contacting certain moving machine parts, including gears, cams, belts and chains.
+Point of operation guards prevents employees from contacting certain moving machine parts, including gears, cams, belts, and chains.
 Injuries can occur if an employee’s hands come into contact with these parts while they are in motion.
-If employers do not provide point of operation guards to protect their workers, they may be subject to fines or penalties if an injury occurs as a result.
+If employers do not provide point-of-operation guards to protect their workers, they may be subject to fines or penalties if an injury occurs as a result.

-Machine guard should be secures so that operators cannot easily remove or tamper with the safeguard, because a safeguard that can easily be made ineffective is no safeguard at all.
+Machine guards should be secured so that operators cannot easily remove or tamper with the safeguard because a safeguard that can easily be made ineffective is no safeguard at all.
 Guards and safety devices should be made of durable material that will withstand the conditions of normal use.

 The guard must be firmly secured to the machine.